lucasimi/tda-mapper-python/README.md

 ![test](https://github.com/lucasimi/tda-mapper-python/actions/workflows/test.yml/badge.svg)

-In recent years, an ever growing interest in **Topological Data Analysis** (TDA) emerged in the field of data analysis.
+In recent years, an ever growing interest in **Topological Data Analysis** (TDA) emerged in the field of data science.
 The core principle of TDA is to rely on topological methods to gain valuable insights from datasets, as topology provides tools which are more robust to noise than many more traditional techniques.
 This Python package provides an implementation of the **Mapper Algorithm** from TDA.
-In the following, we give a brief description of the core ideas around the mapper, but the interested user is advised to take a look at the original [paper](https://research.math.osu.edu/tgda/mapperPBG.pdf).

 The mapper algorithm takes any dataset $X$ (in any dimension), and returns a graph $G$, called **Mapper Graph**.
 As a 2-dimensional object, the mapper graph represents a reliable summary for the shape of $X$.
-Surprisingly enough, despite living in a 2-dimensional space, the connected components of $X$ are completely described by the mapper graph, i.e. they share the same number of connected components.
+Surprisingly enough, despite living in a 2-dimensional space, the mapper graph $G$ shares the same number of connected components of $X$.
 This feature makes the mapper algorithm a very appealing choice over more traditional approaches based on projections, as they often offer low to no control on how the shape gets distorted.
-This is especially true when you want to visualize the shape of a dataset.
-In order to get some understanding of how subsets of data are related together, you want to reduce the chance of distorsions.
+This is especially true when you want to visualize the shape of a dataset: if you wanto to get some understanding of how different clusters of data are related together, you want to reduce the effect of distorsions.

+## Basics

+Here we'll give just a brief description of the core ideas around the mapper, but the interested user is advised to take a look at the original [paper](https://research.math.osu.edu/tgda/mapperPBG.pdf).
 The Mapper Algorithm follows these steps:

 1. Take any *lens* you want.
-A lens is just a continuous map $f \colon X \to Y$.
+A lens is just a continuous map $f \colon X \to Y$, where $Y$ is any parameter space, usually with dimension lower than $X$.
 You can think about $f$ as a set of KPIs, or features of particular interest for the domain of study.
 Some common choices for $f$ are *statistics* (of any order), *projections*, *entropy*, *density*, *eccentricity*, and so forth.

 2. Build an *open cover* for $f(X)$.
 An open cover is a collection of open sets (like open balls, or open intervals) whose union makes the whole image $f(X)$, and can possibly intersect.